Tellusant/docs/articles-posts/index.md

 ## Recent

 #### [The Triple-A Method for Market Sizing](triple-a.md) article
-Quantifying market opportunities requires clear definitions.
-The Addressable – Available – Actual market sizing method provides this.
-It is a logical way to understand not only current market size, but also the latent market.
+The Addressable – Available – Actual market sizing method provides a logical way to understand not only current market size, but also the latent market opportunities.

 #### [The Palmer Penguins and their Role in Business](palmer-penguins.md) article